Swatantraraj19/Soil-Analysis-and-Prediction-Using-Machine-Learning-and-VNIR-Spectroscopy-Data/README.md

 The performance of the predictive models was assessed using the following metrics:

-Mean Squared Error (MSE): Measures the average squared difference between the predicted and actual SOC values.
+Root Mean Squared Error (RMSE): Measures the square root of the average squared difference between the predicted and actual SOC values.

 R-Squared (R²): Indicates how well the model explains the variability of SOC content.